pryv/dev-site/source/faq-api.md

 This can be done by using the auth request through a consent step or by generating a token directly through an API call using a token obtained previously.

-## Do you have a test setup where I could experiment with you API?
+## Do you have a test setup where I could experiment with your API?

 You can try out Pryv.IO using our demo platform pryv.me: https://pryv.com/pryvlab/